-We conducted an examination of VRS' Conformance with Virginia Information Technology Agency's (VITA) Security Program as of November 1, 2020.
-VRS is subject to VITA's Information Security Policy and its six Information Technology (IT) Standards which form VITA's IT Security Program.
+We conducted an examination of VRS' Conformance with Virginia Information Technology Agency's (VITA) Information Technology (IT) Security Program as of January 1, 2022.
+VRS is subject to VITA's IT Security Policy, VITA's Prohibited Hardware, Software, and Services Policy and seven standards which form VITA's IT Security Program.
 The security program requirements are laid out in the following documents.

-- VITA IT Security Policy;

-- VITA IT Security Standard;

-- VITA IT Security Audit Standard;

-- VITA IT Risk Management Standard;

-- VITA IT Standard Use of Non-Commonwealth Computing Devices to Telework;

-- VITA Removal of Commonwealth Data from Electronic Media Standard; and,

-- VITA Hosted Environment Information Security Standard.
+- VITA IT Security Policy; - VITA IT Security Standard; - VITA IT Security Audit Standard; - VITA IT Risk Management Standard; - VITA IT Standard Use of Non-Commonwealth Computing Devices to Telework; - VITA Removal of Commonwealth Data from Electronic Media Standard; - VITA Hosted Environment Information Security Standard; - VITA Security Awareness Training Standard; and - VITA Prohibited Hardware, Software and Services Policy.

-Conformance with this security program is mandatory for all executive branch agencies, as well as institutions of higher education, legislative branch and independent agencies unless an exemption is requested by the agency and granted by VITA.
-VRS has not requested an exemption from this mandatory security program.
+Conformance with this IT security program is mandatory for all executive branch agencies, as well as institutions of higher education, legislative branch and independent agencies unless an exemption is requested by the agency and granted by VITA.
+VRS has not requested an exemption from this mandatory IT security program.

-Agencies may elect to adopt the VITA Policy and Standards for their use, or they may develop their own internal policy and standards that, at a minimum, meet the provisions of the VITA Security Program.
-VRS has chosen to develop its own VRS Security Policy, Telework Policy and Removal of Commonwealth Data from Electronic Media Standard while adopting all other VITA Standards with supplemental information to clarify specific VRS procedures and processes.
+Agencies may elect to adopt the VITA Policies and Standards for their use, or they may develop their own internal policies and standards that, at a minimum, meet the provisions of the VITA Security Program.
+VRS has chosen to develop its own VRS IT Security and Telework Policies while adopting all other VITA Standards with supplemental information to clarify specific VRS procedures and processes.